 - Breaks are not discounted.
 If a student has to leave the room at any point during the exam, the clock keeps ticking and no time will be added at the end of the exam to compensate

-- The exam duration showing on the individual timetable does not take additional time into consideration but the agreed adjustment to the examination arrangement will show on the individual timetable and the invigilators will be informed.
+- The exam duration showing on the individual timetable does take additional time into consideration.

 Examinations taken on computer

 - Computer examinations will use Microsoft Word.
-Dyslexic students may use the spell checker unless their agreed arrangements state otherwise.
+Candidates with a Specific Learning Difference may use the spell check unless their agreed arrangements state otherwise.

 - Candidates must ensure that their candidate number and the code and title of the examination are put in the header of the document to ensure that it appears on every printed page.
 They should not put their name or student number anywhere on the document.

 - The document should be saved on the desktop during the examination.
-It will be saved to CD at the end of the examination.
+It will be saved to a flash drive at the end of the examination.

-- DO NOT CLOSE DOWN THE DOCUMENT AT THE END OF THE EXAMINATION so that if there is a problem with the disk, the document can be retrieved by the Examinations and Assessments Office prior to the next examination.
+- Candidates SHOULD NOT CLOSE DOWN THE DOCUMENT AT THE END OF THE EXAMINATION so that if there is a problem with the flash drive, the document can be retrieved by the Examinations and Assessments Office prior to the next examination.

 - Computers can fail.
 It is the candidates own responsibility to ensure that the work is backed up regularly.
 It is recommended that the document is saved at least every 15 minutes and that candidates take the opportunity to do so whenever they are not typing.